Bonus: Purchase order cost template.

 So with all this data, you are now ready to calculate the total cost of a purchase order.

-Create an excel sheet that looks like the following.
+Create an Excel sheet that looks like the following.

 Let’s first calculate the total cost per resource.
 You can adjust this to your own cost.